farasatkhan/minikube-guide/README.md

 ###### Note: Make sure you run the commands below without root privileges.

+## Start Minikube

 1. To start Minikube with the Docker driver, follow the steps below:
 ```
 minikube start --driver=docker
 ```